Before we tackle Doctor Who’s longest story, I have a confession to make.

 Sue: Also known as Man on Jeremy Kyle Man.

-Theres another interruption back at the courtroom, and this time it’s the Inquisitor’s turn to object.
+There’s another interruption back in the courtroom, and this time it’s the Inquisitor’s turn to object.

 Me: Do you think the programme is commenting on itself?
 You know, all the criticisms about it being too violent.

-Sue: Does this mean the programme on trial as well?
+Sue: Does this mean the programme is on trial as well?

 Me: Pretty much.

-Sue: So what happens if the show is found guilty?
-Does it get a new producer?
+Sue: If the show is guilty, does it get a new producer?

-Sue: Awww, he just wants to give him a big hug.
+Sue: Aww, he just wants to give him a big hug.

-And then there’s another interruption so they can explain to the audience how the Matrix is capable of recording scenes when the Doctor isn’t actually present.
+And then there’s another interruption so they can explain to the audience how the Matrix is capable of recording scenes where the Doctor isn’t actually present.